salesforcecli/plugin-data/messages/tree.import.md

 - Import records using a plan definition file into your default org:

   <%= config.bin %> <%= command.id %> --plan Account-Contact-plan.json

-# schema-help

-schema(array) - Data Import Plan: Schema for SFDX Toolbelt's data import plan JSON.

-- items(object) - SObject Type: Definition of records to be insert per SObject Type
-  - sobject(string) - Name of SObject: Child file references must have SObject roots of this type
-  - saveRefs(boolean) - Save References: Post-save, save references (Name/ID) to be used for reference replacement in subsequent saves.
-Applies to all data files for this SObject type.
-  - resolveRefs(boolean) - Resolve References: Pre-save, replace @<reference> with ID from previous save.
-Applies to all data files for this SObject type.
-  - files(array) - Files: An array of files paths to load
-  - items(string|object) - Filepath: Filepath string or object to point to a JSON or XML file having data defined in SObject Tree format.